duncantmiller/llm_prompt_engineering/README.md

 Verifies the response text adheres to the pre-prompt instructions provided.

 ##### `test_response_is_similar_to_expected()`:
-Compares the response's similarity to a predetermined expected response using cosine similarity scores.
+Compares the response's similarity to a predetermined expected GPT-3.5 response using cosine similarity scores.
-- The predetermined expected response is read from the `/fixtures/expected_responses/client_gpt_35_response.txt` file.
-Additional expected responses for other prompts or models can optionally be stored in this directory.
-- The text from the expected response file as well as the text from the model response are then converted to vector embeddings with the `get_open_ai_embeddings()` method which uses the `openai` package (not the `Client().openai_client`) to generate embeddings.
-- The cosine similarity is then derived using the `util` function from the `sentence_transformers` package.

 ##### `test_response_is_not_biased()`:
 Assesses the response for any potential biases.
 This method takes the response from the model, then feeds the response back to the model again with a prompt asking to assess the bias.
 In this case we ask the GPT-4 model for a bias evaluation of the GPT-3 response.
 We could optionally use a model specifically tuned for recognizing bias for the evaluation step.